ProfessionallyEvil/client-side-attacks-lab/README.md

 If those simple tests work, go back to the `/vagrant` subdirectory on the CLI and run `vagrant destroy` to trash the VM.
 Be sure to `git pull` the latest and run `vagrant up` again before class - I'm making Thursday at 7am the cut-off for any changes, so anytime after that should have the up-to-date class VM.

+## There are errors!

-If you encounter any errors, either [DM me on Twitter](https://twitter.com/mic_wg) or open an issue here on Github.
+If you encounter any errors in the form of the VM not coming up, or the items mentioned above being unavailable, either [DM me on Twitter](https://twitter.com/mic_wg) or open an issue here on Github.